tizbid/Data-Engineering/Sentiment-Analysis/Project-info.md

-This is an Opinion mining Project based on user tweets.
+This is an Opinion Mining ETL Project based on data from Twitter.